renemarc/balena-flic/.github/README.md

 Useful if your Flic buttons are located too far from your home automation hub, or if you need to use your hub's bluetooth antenna for something else.

-- [balena Dockerfile](#dockerfiles-) for ARM architecture based on [Alpine Linux](https://alpinelinux.org/about/) that weighs less than 30 MiB on a Raspberry Pi. ⚖️
+- [balena Dockerfile](#balena-) for ARM architecture based on [Alpine Linux](https://alpinelinux.org/about/) that weighs less than 40 MiB on a Raspberry Pi. ⚖️
-- [Regular Dockerfiles](#dockerfiles-) are available for traditional Docker stacks. 🐳
+- [Regular Dockerfiles](#docker-) are available for traditional Docker stacks. 🐳
 - Pre-built Docker images with multi-platform support [are automatically kept updated on Docker Hub](https://hub.docker.com/r/renemarc/balena-flic): ARM ones are Alpine-based while x86 ones are using Debian.

 <div align="center">